hmslima/sambahsacompletegrammar/sambahsa.md

 ### BUT WHAT ABOUT VERBS THAT ALREADY FINISH WITH “IE”?

-Regarding these, replace “ie” for “icie”.
+Regarding these ones, replace “ie” for “icie”.
 Let's see the verb “edifie” {edIfye}, which means “to edify”.

 []{#anchor-266}***(I)***** would edify –** edificiem {edifitsyEm}